OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4688_v2.md

 # Event ID 4688: A new process has been created

 ## Description
-Event ID 4688: A new process has been created
+This event generates every time a new process starts.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|